 A friend of mine S.L (undergoing infertility treatments) has done immense research on this subject and explains it in very simple, logical and easy to understand way.
 She says,

 ”Here is my understanding on why we are asked to avoid non-veg.
 More often than not infertility issues crop up due to hormonal imbalances.
 It’s no secret that poultry, cattle, lambs etc are pumped with hormones to boost growth, weight gain and overall yield.
 These hormones are known to interfere with human hormones too.
 I remember reading how rBGH, prolactin and progesterone are part of the cattle feed.
-Similarly chickens are fed oestrogen, progesterone and testosterone hormones for better yield again.
+Similarly, chickens are fed oestrogen, progesterone and testosterone hormones for better yield again.
 After all fatter the chicken, more the eggs, more the profits, right?

-Fish are known to be contaminated with Mercury; even otherwise they produce a lot of heat in the body which isn’t favourable for pregnancy (especially if you are already taking progesterone supplements).
+Fish are known to be contaminated with Mercury; even otherwise they produce a lot of heat in the body which isn’t favorable for pregnancy (especially if you are already taking progesterone supplements).
 Also eggs are known to contain bacteria called salmonella which is known to cause salmnelosis (food poisoning), Typhoid in some cases etc. Even if we keep the infections aside, the hormonal interference is a matter of concern here.
 After all one shouldn’t be pumping their body with oestrogen, progesterone, testosterone, prolactin or rBGH if they are already fighting PCOD, Thyroid and the like to make it worse, right?

 We have to avoid them, more so because during your pregnancy the less spicy food the better they say!
 You don’t want to be bloated because of garam masala!
 And there are hardly any dishes I can think of in a non-veg platter where you don’t use spices, garlic, ginger, chillies etc, right?